Staph Infection (Non-MRSA)

 A minor skin infection is often treated with warm soaks and basic wound care, including a bandage.
-If the infection is more serious, an antibiotic may be prescribed, either as a pill or an ointment.
-For an even more severe infection your provider may prescribe a more powerful antibiotic given intravenously.
-If you have a pocket of pus (abscess), your provider may drain it.
+If the infection is more serious, an antibiotic may be prescribed.
+This may be taken as a pill.
+Or it may be put on the skin as an ointment.
+For an even more severe infection, your provider may prescribe a more powerful antibiotic given by IV (intravenously).
+If you have an abscess, your provider may drain it.

 How can I prevent staph infections?

 To reduce the spread of staph infections, keep cuts and scrapes clean and covered until they heal.
 Avoid contact with the wounds or bandages of others.
 Don’t share personal items such as towels, razors, clothing, or athletic equipment.
 Keep your hands clean.
-Your best option is washing your hands with soap and water for at least 15 to 30 seconds.
+Your best option is washing your hands with soap and clean, running water for at least 20 seconds.
 If that’s not possible, or if your hands aren’t visibly dirty, use a hand gel that contains at least 60% alcohol.

 Tips for good handwashing:

-- Use water (either cold or warm is fine) and plenty of soap.
+- Use clean, running water and plenty of soap.
 Work up a good lather.

 - Clean your whole hand, under your nails, between your fingers, and up your wrists.

-- Wash for at least 15 to 30 seconds.
+- Wash for at least 20 seconds.
 Don’t just wipe.
 Scrub well.

 - Dry your hands well.
 Use a paper towel to turn off the faucet and open the door.